jakepetroules/owlmail/README.md

 Copyright and license
 ---------------------

-Copyright (c) 2010-2012 Jake Petroules.
+Copyright (c) 2010-2012 KSC CS Club, Jake Petroules.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: